Andolatam/api-docs/source/includes/_shipping.md

-shipFrom_city | City of the sender of the package. shipFrom_province | Province of the sender of the package. shipFrom_country | Country of the sender of the package. shipFrom_Instructions | Special instructions for the rider when picking up the package. shipTo_firstName | First Name of the receiver of the package. shipTo_lastName | Last Name of the receiver of the package. shipTo_email | Email of the receiver of the package.
+shipFrom_city | City of the sender of the package. shipFrom_province | Province of the sender of the package. shipFrom_country | Country of the sender of the package. shipTo_firstName | First Name of the receiver of the package. shipTo_lastName | Last Name of the receiver of the package. shipTo_email | Email of the receiver of the package.